Compressed representation of Learning Spaces: On the mathematics of Knowledge Spaces

-which one calls the {\it kernel} of $S$.
-We now discuss two gadgets to grasp Knowledge Spaces; the first (3.1 and 3.2) is the base ${\cal B} \subseteq {\cal K}$, the second (3.3 and 3.4) the use of dimplications.
-In 3.5 we look at the peculiarities occuring for special types of Knowledge Spaces, i.e. Learning Spaces.
+We now discuss two ways to grasp Knowledge Spaces; the first (3.1 and 3.2) is the base ${\cal B} \subseteq {\cal K}$, the second (3.3 and 3.4) the use of dimplications.
+In 3.5 and 3.6 we look at the peculiarities occuring for special types of Knowledge Spaces, i.e. Learning Spaces.

 {\bf 3.1} For all details left out in this subsection see [FD, ch.3.4].
 Let $(Q, {\cal K})$ be a Knowledge Space.
 For any element $m \in Q$ an {\it atom at $m$} is a minimal set $P \in {\cal K}$ containing $m$.
-The minimality condition readily implies that $P$ is {\it $\cup$-irreducible} in the sense that $P$ cannot be the union of knowledge states strictly contained in $P$.
+The minimality condition readily implies that $P$ is {\it join-irreducible} in the sense that $P$ cannot be the union of knowledge states strictly contained in $P$.
 We define: